boltlabs-inc/libzkchannels/README.md

 Unmask/Revoke phase to get the next pay token

-	// unmask the closing signatures on the current state
+	// unmask the close token on the current state
-	// and if signatures are valid, the customer sends the revoked state message let revoked_state = zkproofs::pay::customer_unmask(&channel_state, &mut cust_state, &new_cust_state, new_close_token);
+	// and if valid, the customer unmasks by sending the revoked state message let revoked_state = zkproofs::pay::customer_unmask(&channel_state, &mut cust_state, &new_cust_state, new_close_token);

 	// merchant verifies that revoked message on the previous state if unmasking was successful